bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

    ![image](https://github.com/user-attachments/assets/f1e247a8-8ac5-4965-b7e6-be19f23936be)

-   We are not finally able to access the web server from our host machine.
+   We are now finally able to access the web server from our host machine.
 Albeit there is a warning but that is completely normal.
 OpenVAS uses a self-signed SSL certificate that our browser does not trust by default.

+   However, the web address is still not working!
+I am going to try updating GSA as I've come to discover that we are using an outdated version.